tllnll/Immortal_bot/README.md

-Sure, I can definitely help you with that!
-Here's an updated and modern design for your README:

 # Immortal

 Immortal is a Discord bot designed to simplify and improve your Discord server.
 With features like message logging, custom commands, and user verification, Immortal is perfect for private use on a single server.